Locally mediated entanglement in linearised quantum gravity

-This confirms that GIE requires the gravitational field to be in a quantum superposition, and therefore amounts to witnessing a quantum superposition of spacetimes \cite{christodoulou2019possibility}.
-In fact, the effect dynamically arises due to a superposition of macroscopically distinct field configurations: information travels in a quantum superposition of wavefronts in the field.
+This implies that, in the context of linearised quantum gravity, GIE arises due to a quantum superposition of spacetimes \cite{christodoulou2019possibility}, each propagating information causally.
+Thus, information travels in a quantum superposition of wavefronts in the field and entanglement starts being generated only \emph{after a light crossing time has elapsed}.

-Finally, we consider an experiment where both entanglement and effects of the locality of the interaction can be observed, thus, incompatible with an instantaneous interaction description.
-For gravity, this experiment is currently out of reach.
-We show that the analogous experiment is possible in electromagnetism, which would inform the outcome of the gravitational experiment.
+We consider a consequence of this local propagation in linearised quantum gravity: the existence of an experiment where both entanglement and relativistic locality can be observed, thus, incompatible with an instantaneous interaction description.
+For gravity, this is currently out of reach but we find the analogous experiment in electromagnetism to be feasible.
+Since our analysis proceeds completely analogously for the electromagnetic case, this would inform the outcome of the gravitational experiment.